krry/atmanaut.me/content/a-monorepo-theory-of-mind.md

 categories = []
 date = "2019-03-25T14:06:00-05:00"
-subtitle = "or How I Learned to Stop Worrying and Love the Hive Mind" tags = ["Kybalion", "Hermetica", "Self/Other", "monorepo"] title = "Rejecting Otherhood and the Monorepo" title_lead = "Well, he roped me into this..." title_main = "Rejecting Otherhood and the Monorepo"
+subtitle = "or How I Learned to Stop Worrying and Love the Hive Mind" tags = ["Kybalion", "Hermetica", "Self/Other", "monorepo", "belief"] title = "Rejecting Otherhood and the Monorepo" title_lead = "Well, he roped me into this..." title_main = "Rejecting Otherhood and the Monorepo"